-In the former program, Professor Pollard’s lab has sought to understand the mechanism of progesterone in negatively regulating oestrogen-induced epithelial cell proliferation and in the preparation of the uterus for blastocyst implantation.
-In the latter area he has pioneered studies on the role of macrophages and was the first to demonstrate that they promote tumour progression and malignancy.
+Prof Pollard pioneered studies on the role of macrophages in tumor progression and was the first to demonstrate that they promote tumour progression and malignancy.
 His work has focused upon mechanisms behind these pro-tumoral actions of macrophages with a particular emphasis on metastatic disease.
-Definition of regulatory signalling pathways has led to clinical trials that target these cells.
+Current studies are emphasizing translation of mouse studies to human cancers, particularly breast, ovarian, endometrial and brain.
+Definition of regulatory signaling pathways in macrophages has led to clinical trials that target these cells.

 Current research projects

 - Modulation of the immune microenvironment in cancers to promote immunotherapy.

 - Role of tumour associated macrophages in breast cancer progression and metastasis

 - Systemic influence of cancer on hematopoiesis

 - Predictive biomarkers for cancer

 - Role of mononuclear phagocytes in modulating immune rejection of tumours